 Climate change, the transition to net zero and the Task Force on Climate-related Financial Disclosures (TCFD) have been considered in the preparation of these financial statements.
-The Group has a clearly articulated Net Zero Acceleration Plus Programme set out on pages 16 to 17 to lead in the UK's transition to net zero and aligns its investment plans and business activities to that strategy.
-These plans - climate-related risks and opportunities is explained at pages 36 to 51 🗐 are supported by the Group's Green Bond framework under which the fifth green bond was issued in July 2022 (see note 21 🗐).
-The proceeds approve the associated reporting.
-The Audit Committee reviewed the of the fifth green bond were allocated to fund Renewables' wind projects.
+The Group has a clearly articulated Net Zero Acceleration Plus Programme set out on pages 16 to 17 ^[] to lead in the UK's transition to net zero and aligns its investment plans and business activities to that strategy.
+These plans are supported by the Group's Green Bond framework under which the fifth green bond was issued in July 2022 (see note 21 ^[]).
+The proceeds of the fifth green bond were allocated to fund Renewables' wind projects.
 The impact of future climate change regulation could have a material impact on the currently reported amounts of the Group's assets and liabilities.
 In preparing these financial statements, the following climate change related risks have been considered:

-- · Valuation of property, plant and equipment, and impairment assessment of goodwill: - · Valuations of decommissioning provisions; - Defined Benefit scheme assets; and - Going concern and viability statement
+- Valuation of property, plant and equipment, and impairment - assessment of goodwill;Valuations of decommissioning provisions; - Defined Benefit scheme assets; and - Going concern and viability statement.